keizi666/TelloTest-TALS-/README.md

 If you wish, you can also make a profit with minimal change.

 however,I do not guarantee anything.

+e-mail
+keiziweb@gmail.com

-------------Explanatory text as it was published as an application
+------------Explanatory text as it was published as an application on AppStore

 It is an application that changes the altitude limit of Ryze Tech's drones "Tello".
 It is maximum 30 m.